Origin8-Docs/origin8-docs/dreampipe/dreampipe.md

 ## <u>How does it work?</u>

-In a regular [CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs), you need to create your Command Service, and your Query Service.
+In a regular [CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs), you need to create a Command Service and a Query Service.
 DreamPipe abstracts these concepts and exploits configuration rather than code to make bootstrapping your services as quick as possible.

 Below is an example architecture for a CQRS pattern where we wish to extract data from Salesforce.
 ![basic_architecture.png](basic_architecture.png)